Join CCSD in Tuscany, Italy for the trip of a lifetime

 EXAMPLE ITINERARY *

-Arrive in Florence, Italy and arranged transfers to our hotel right in the center of Florence.
+Arrive in Florence, Italy and arranged transfers to our hotel in the fantastic historic town of Fiesole, in the hills overlooking the City of Florence.
 We will take time to help you build and test bikes or rental bikes will be picked up and fitted.
-In the evening we all meet for pre dinner drinks before a trip briefing and dinner at a local restaurant.
+In the evening we all meet for pre dinner drinks before a trip briefing and group dinner at a local restaurant.

-A 35-mile ride to Fiesole, the nearby hillside town with a magnificent view of Florence.
-Stop for coffee with the locals at the café on the piazza then continue on to the ancient Monte Senario Convent.
-Experience a true taste of Italy with a stop for lunch at a old local grocery store in Caselline, serving up hunks of bread, slabs of cheese and meats, accompanied by an espresso.
-Non cyclists are also given the opportunity to visit Fiesole for walking tour of the town.
+Ride 30 or 50 miles in the hills overlooking Florence, up to the ancient Monte Senario Convent then experience a true taste of Italy with a stop for lunch at a old local grocery store in Caselline, serving up hunks of bread, slabs of cheese and meats, accompanied by an espresso.
+Non cyclists are also given the opportunity to visit the Monte Senario Convent and hike in the surrounding area, then join cyclists for lunch.

 In the evening we meet for a group dinner where you sample 4 delicious courses of local cuisine with wine pairings.

-In the afternoon we learn the secrets to making traditional Italian gnocchi and other local dishes in our cooking class with chef Marcella Ansaldo.
+In the afternoon we all head into Florence to learn the secrets to making traditional Italian gnocchi and other local dishes in our cooking class with chef Marcella Ansaldo.
 After sampling our dishes Marcella recommends some of her favorite restaurants for dinner.

-A 40 – 70-mile ride touching on the towns of the San Godenzo northeast of Florence.
-We stop briefly in the historic, Etruscan town of Borgo San Lorenzo to view some of the sacred buildings of great artistic interest dotted around, before heading to the ancient 13th century town of Dicomano.
+A 40 – 70-mile ride touching on the towns to the northeast of Florence.
+We stop briefly in the historic, Etruscan towns of Borgo San Lorenzo and San Godenzo to view some of the sacred buildings of great artistic interest dotted around, before heading to the ancient 13th century town of Dicomano.
 A beautiful ride with stunning mountain views and quiet country roads.
 For those wanting an easier day, a shorter cycling route is available and our CCSD vehicles will be out on the road to support you.
-For the non cyclists there are so many activities we can’t possibly list them, but rest assured we will arrange something perfect for you which matches your interests or hobbies.

 Transfer from Florence to Siena, Tuscany.

-A 55 mile scenic and challenging ride from Florence to Siena on the infamous Chianti road.
+A 60 mile scenic and challenging ride for cyclists, or a picturesque drive for non cyclists from Florence to Siena on the infamous Chianti road.
 On the way we stop for a splendid picnic lunch at a vineyard with a panoramic terrace overlooking the Greve valley, then continue toward Siena through the towns of Panzano, Castellina and the hilltop town of Montifioralle.
 We cruise downhill to our hotel just outside the ancient city walls to finish an exciting day in the saddle by relaxing in the tranquil garden at our hotel before heading into Siena to a restaurant hidden in the winding cobbled streets of Siena.

 For those wanting a well deserved rest there is the option to tour the historic, walled city of Siena with our local guide, a retired history teacher who was born and raised there.
 Afterwards, discover the local cuisine and wine or relax in the Piazza and watch the world go by.